The Real Housewives of Atlanta season 3

 The third season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It aired from October 4, 2010, until February 20, 2011, and was primarily filmed in Atlanta, Georgia.
 Its executive producers are Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, Steven Weinstock and Andy Cohen.

-The Real Housewives of Atlanta focuses on the lives of NeNe Leakes, Sheree Whitfield, Kim Zolciak, Kandi Burruss, Cynthia Bailey and Phaedra Parks.
+The Real Housewives of Atlanta focuses on the lives of NeNe Leakes, Shereé Whitfield, Kim Zolciak, Kandi Burruss, Cynthia Bailey and Phaedra Parks.
 It consisted of eighteen episodes.

 Production and crew

 Season 3 of The Real Housewives of Atlanta was revealed along with the cast and a trailer in August, 2010.
 The season premiere episode "New Attitude" was broadcast on October 4, 2010, while the sixteenth episode "The Bride and the Doom" served as the season finale, and was aired on January 30, 2011.
 It was followed by a two-part reunion that aired on February 13, and February 20, 2011, which marked the conclusion of the season.
 Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, and Steven Weinstock are recognized as the series' executive producers; it is produced and distributed by True Entertainment, an American subsidiary of the Italian corporation Endemol.